schneider128k/machine_learning_course/homework/hw1.md

 **Problem 2**

-Extend (the notebook for solving linear regression using stochastic gradient descent)[https://colab.research.google.com/drive/1ZKa5sIiSgS8P1RuNyH6yYcZ6F9S7Yiwu] to the case that there are two weights w1 and w2 and one bias term b.
+Extend [the notebook for solving linear regression using stochastic gradient descent](https://colab.research.google.com/drive/1ZKa5sIiSgS8P1RuNyH6yYcZ6F9S7Yiwu) to the case where there are two weights w1 and w2 and one bias term b.

 **Problem 3**